Story Highlights• NEW: Fatah and Hamas ordered to withdraw from the streets

-Under the agreement, gunmen from the rival factions were ordered off the streets and any hostages being held were to be released.
+Under the agreement, all checkpoints were required to be dismantled, gunmen from both sides were required to be withdrawn from the streets and any hostages held by either side were to be released.

-Last year, Hamas ended decades of Fatah rule by winning Palestinian elections.
+Hamas won the Palestinian elections last year, ending decades of rule by the Fatah party.
 Hamas took control of the parliament and the prime minister post, although Fatah's Abbas maintained the title of president.

 After months of deadly clashes, the two sides met recently to build a new government aimed at ending the fighting.